fitowashere/holbertonschool-cyber_security/network_security/0x04_nmap_live_hosts_discovery/README.md

 ```

 ### ICMP Timestamp Scanning
-Also operating at Layer 3, ICMP Timestamp scanning uses timestamp request messages.
-This technique:
+Also at Layer 3, this method sends timestamp requests which may bypass certain firewall rules.
+Benefits include:
-- May bypass firewalls that block Echo requests
-- Provides an alternative when standard ping is filtered
-- Often receives different responses than Echo requests
+- Alternative path when Echo requests are blocked
-- Can reveal hosts that don't respond to regular pings
+- Potential detection of hosts that filter standard pings
-- Usually takes slightly longer than Echo scanning
+- Additional network mapping capabilities through timing information
+- Generally good response rates from active hosts

 Example output:
 ```